dpwiese/flying-notes-vitepress/docs/src/includes/privileges-limitations/commercial.md

 The carriage of passengers may fall under *common carriage* or *private carriage*, which are discussed below, but in either case an air carrier certificate is required.

 Basically, there isn't practically anything an owner of a small plane can do to charge to carry passengers.
-Rather, you'll get a job with a company / operator of a plane that will need to take care of the air carrier certificate if needed.
+Rather, you'll get a job with a company / operator of a plane that will need to take care of the air carrier or operating certificate if needed.
 And really the takeaway here is that if, as a commercial pilot, you are faced with an opportunity where there is any uncertainty as to whether it is legal or not, go check out 14 CFR.

 ### Definitions